Siggerud/roboCar/readme.md

 It has a camera mounted on a servo that can be turned 90 degrees to both sides.
 It also has a distance sensors in the front and the back of the car, and a warning sound will be set off if the vehicle is too close to any object.
 The closer the car is to an obstacle, the faster the alarm will beep.
+The front lights will dim according to the external lights, by reading data from a phototransistor.
-I've used a serial connection to an arduino to read data from the distance sensors.
+I've used a serial connection to an arduino to read data from the distance sensors and the phototransistor.

 ## Prerequisites